Customer Service

 Chris the Customer: Hello!
 I need a favor here.
 I would like to extend my subscription period to a year.
 Can you do that?

-Chris the Customer: And you call yourself a customer care department?
+Sarah, the Support Agent: Actually, we don’t provide that.
+No exceptions are allowed.
+Chris: And you call yourself a customer care department?
 I want to speak to your manager!

 Conversation 2:

 Phoebe the Customer: Hello!
 I have a problem here.
-You already gave me 2 free trials in a row, but I had no time getting to the bottom of your product.
+You already gave me two free trials in a row, but I had no time getting to the bottom of your product.
 I need to have another one.

-Phoebe the Customer: Too bad!
+Phoebe: Too bad!
 But alright, let’s do that.

 The first dialogue got off to a rocky start.
 Obviously, Chris took Sarah’s unspoken “No” not very well.
 It’s because Sarah had no chance to read our article yet 😌 Anyways, we can only imagine how things may end in the long run.